wTheRockb/v4/content/featured/Whos-streaming/index.md

 external: ''
 tech:
   - Python
-  - FLask
+  - Flask
   - OAuth
   - Twitch API
 showInProjects: true
 ---

-A tool to display live twitch streams followed by a user, in the terminal.
+A script to display live twitch streams followed by a user.
 Runs a minimal login server via Flask to obtain OAuth token to perform API calls, then queries Twitch API for relevant data.